 See how small a third-class cabin actually was, feel the icy ocean water and clamber into a lifeboat at Titanic—World's Largest Museum Attraction (3235 SR 76W).
 It's not only a total immersion experience; you'll relive James Cameron's 1997 movie blockbuster all over again.

 Handpicked by Louise Harrison (George's big sister), the Liverpool Legends are the ultimate Beatles experience.
 They perform songs from the time of the band's first U.S. appearance on the Ed Sullivan show to the music of the Sgt.
-Pepper's album at the Andy Williams Performing Arts Center & Theatre (2500 W. 76 Country Blvd.).
+Pepper's album at the Andy Williams Moon River Theatre (2500 W. 76 Country Blvd.).

 Have breakfast at the Farmhouse Restaurant (119 W. Main St.) and then amble the downtown streets, which still conjure up small-town charm in an age of iPhone apps.
 Dick's 5 & 10 (103 W. Main St.) has everything from coconut incense to Lucy and Ethel lunch boxes; it's certain to stir up some nostalgia.

-“See you at the Landing!”
-The 2006 opening of Branson Landing (100 Branson Landing) was the biggest thing to hit town since the early days of music theaters.
-This village-style shopping and entertainment complex spreads out along the shore of winding Lake Taneycomo.
+Branson Landing (100 Branson Landing) is a village-style shopping and entertainment complex along the shore of Lake Taneycomo.
 Non-shoppers won't want to miss the daily dancing fountain water show combining water fountains, fire cannons and lights choreographed to music.